Strangeness production in neutron star matter: Abstract

 \section{Abstract}

-Based on a dynamics model on particle production, we analyze the production and fraction of exotic components in neutron star matter.
+Based on a dynamical model on particle production, the production and fraction of exotic components in neutron star matter are analyzed.
 It is found that there exists a small fraction of strangeness in twice saturation density matter.
 For five times saturation density matter, the fraction of strange baryons can be as high as 25-50\%, depending on the equation of state used.
 The neutron-proton asymmetry of dense matter does not significantly impact the strangeness fraction in neutron star matter.
+This research provides new insights into the strange components in neutron stars.

 Neutron stars are one of the densest objects in our universe, with densities exceeding that of atomic nuclei and immense gravitational fields.
 They are formed from the remnants of supernova explosions and are primitively supposed to be primarily made up of neutrons.
 However, a series of theoretical investigations have shown that neutron stars may also contain strange matter, a type of matter composed of strange quarks \cite{nk82,apj85,sch96,wz12,lon15,ch16,xia19,ger20,hu22,jj23}.
 This ``strangeness'' in neutron star matter has sparked interest in physical community as it could provide valuable insights into the strong nuclear force and the behavior of matter under extreme conditions \cite{wz12,xia19,jj23,sxx2023,vid18,ppnp2020}.